Simone, Project Manager (Research and Innovation IT) - IT Services

 Why do you think the University is a remarkable place to work?

 I think the University is a remarkable place to work because of the way that people approach the work and the way that people approach development and training.
 I have a lot of autonomy in my job, in my development and I really like that.
 I have a very supportive team and there’s a really flat management structure which means that I am able to make the best decisions for my job.
 I’m given the authority and autonomy to do that.
-There’s a lot of really good training opportunities and I’m able to tailor that to what I need in my role.
+There are a lot of good training opportunities, and I’m able to tailor that to what I need in my role.

 How would you describe the working culture at the University?